apache/apisix/docs/en/latest/plugins/inspect.md

 }'

 # create a hooks file to set a test breakpoint
-# Note that the breakpint is associated with the line number,
+# Note that the breakpoint is associated with the line number,
 # so if the lua code changes, you need to adjust the line number in the hooks file
 cat <<EOF >/tmp/hooks.lua
 local dbg = require "resty.inspect.dbg"